mounzeragha/AdMobSdk/README.md

     @Override
     protected void onResume() {
         super.onResume();

-        //request overlay permission if it has not granted. mobAd.requestDrawOverAppsPermission();
+	//request overlay permission if it has not been granted. mobAd.requestDrawOverAppsPermission();

+        //request read phone state permission.
+        if (mobAd.hasReadPhoneStatePermission()) {
+            //You already have the permission, just go ahead. mobAd.registerPhoneCallsReceiver();
+        } else {
+            //request the permission.
+            mobAd.requestReadPhoneStatePermission();
+        }

     }

     @Override